codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 - Balance Sheet
 - Profit and Loss

-If these requirements are not met and empty Excel workbook will be returned.
+If these requirements are not met an empty Excel workbook will be returned.

 ## Generating the report